Intermesh/groupoffice-docs/using/email.rst

 ---------------------------
 As of Group Office 6.6.103, searching in email bodies has been disabled by default.
 Full body search is quite a resource hog.
 If you want to search the bodies you should implement Full Text Search indexing on the server.
-The Group-Office mailserver supports FTS and advertises this so it's enabled automatically.
+The GroupOffice mailserver supports FTS and advertises this so it's enabled automatically.
 If you do wish to enable email body search for other IMAP servers, please add the following configuration option to your Group Office :ref:`configuration file <configuration>`: